My parents have complex needs, and I live far away from Raleigh. How can you help?

 Yes, we know that availability and eligibility can vary depending on your financial situation and the type of medical need.
 We can help you understand how to make the best decisions now that will affect your options down the road.
-Our team is experienced in identifying various types of payor sources such as Medicare, Medicaid, VA, and long-term care insurance, which can offset the cost of care.
+Our team is experienced in identifying various types of payor sources such as Medicare, Medicaid, VA, and long term care insurance, which can offset the cost of care.

-Can you help individuals with special needs?
+Can you help with a special needs scenario?

 Can my parents age in place?